-At the basic level of collinear spin density functional theory, half metallic ferromagnets represent a state of matter fundamentally different from others: for the low energy physics the spin degree of freedom is absent although the system is spin polarized.
-This makes such systems highly attractive for spintronics applications, but also introduces fundamental new phenomena such as a superconducting state in which the concept of "spin-pairing" never appears.
-A fully relativistic theory introduces spin-orbit coupling and destroys the precise aspect of half metallicity; does this make 'half metals' a half-truth?
-Obviously not in any real sense: spin-orbit coupling arises as a perturbative effect and, although necessitating reconsideration from the formal viewpoint, leaves half metallicity as a qualitatively distinct state.
-We provide a simple model that suggests that this qualitative distinction may even survive strong spin-orbit coupling in appropriate circumstances.
+At the basic level of collinear spin density functional theory, half metallic ferromagnets represent a fundamentally different state of matter: for lowenergy physics the spin degree of freedom is absent, although the system is spin polarized.
+This makes such systems highly attractive for spintronics applications, but also introduces fundamental new phenomena such as a superconducting state in which the concept of 'spin-pairing' never appears.
+A fully relativistic theory introduces spin-orbit coupling and destroys the precise aspect of half metallicity; does this make 'half metals' a half truth?
+Obviously not in any real sense: spin-orbit coupling arises as a perturbative effect, and although necessitating reconsideration from the formal viewpoint, leaves half metallicity as a qualitatively distinct state.
+We provide a simple model that suggests that in appropriate circumstances this qualitative distinction may even survive strong spin-orbit coupling.